u0927156/machinelearning/Readme.md

 They all operate in the same way.
 Create an instance of the class.
 Then call build perceptron using a dataframe.
 After that you can make predictions by using a row of test data.
 The perceptron assumes you have left the expected output on because it knows you're lazy.
 It is very good at perceiving after all

+SVM:

+The interface for using SVMs are the same as perceptrons.
+Create an instance of the class and then build using a dataframe.
+Predictions can be made using the Predict() method.